Independent software vendor (ISV) licensing

 Collect the tenant name and ID for the customer to issue the license to.
 (You can find this information at Settings > About.)

-Parameter name Description file The name of your license file. licensecode The name of your license code (from Microsoft Visual Studio). certificatepath The path of your certificate's private key. password The password for your certificate's private key. customer The customer's tenant name (from the screen shot under step 1). serialnumber The customer's tenant ID (labeled "Serial number" in the screen shot). expirationdate Optional: The expiration date for the license. count Optional: The number/count that custom validation logic can use as required.
+Parameter name Description file The name of your license file. licensecode The name of your license code (from Microsoft Visual Studio). certificatepath The path of your certificate's private key. password The password for your certificate's private key. customer The customer's tenant name (from the screen shot under step 1). serialnumber The customer's tenant ID (labeled "Serial number" in the screen shot). expirationdate Optional: The expiration date for the license. usercount Optional: The number that custom validation logic can use as required.
+This could be users, but is not limited to users.

 Here is an example.